BoshmanOvO/Lake_side_hotel_backend/README.md

 [//]: # (write heading)

-# Lake Side Hotel Booking System
+# Lake Side Hotel Booking System (Back End)

 [//]: # (write description)

 This is a hotel booking system that allows users to book rooms in a hotel.
 The system allows users to view available rooms, book rooms, and cancel bookings.
 The system also allows the hotel manager to view all bookings and cancel bookings.
-The system is built using Java Spring boot and MongoDb as database
+The system is built using Java Spring boot and MongoDb as database.

 [//]: # (write table of contents)